Elected Group Chair

-The ESTA Energy Performance Contracting Group provides a dedicated trade body to support Energy Service Companies and associated service providers in the development and delivery of effective Energy Performance Contract projects.
+The ESTA Energy Performance Contracting Group provides a dedicated trade body to support energy service companies and associated service providers in the development and delivery of effective Energy Performance Contracting projects.

 A contractual arrangement between the beneficiary and the provider of an energy efficiency improvement measure, verified and monitored during the whole term of the contract, where investments (work, supply or service) in that measure are paid for in relation to a contractually agreed level of energy efficiency improvement or other agreed energy performance criterion, such as financial savings.

-The group supports the effective, professional and transparent approach to managing Energy Performance Contract projects.
+The group supports an effective, professional and transparent approach to managing Energy Performance Contracting projects.

 Effective: achieving and maintaining significant energy and cost savings in an economically efficient manner.